 What makes a Montessori playroom?

-The basics of a Montessori room include:
+The basics of a Montessori nursery room include:

 Everything at Child’s Level